MEDomics-UdeS/POYM/README.md

 ## Project Tree
 ```
 ├── csvs                         <- CSV files of the dataset used in the study
-├── hps                          <- Python file to store range of hyperparameters values
+├── hps                          <- Python file to store the range of hyperparameters values
-├── settings                     <- Files to set the project setup
+├── settings                     <- Files for project setup
 ├── src                          <- All project modules
 │   ├── data
 |   │   ├── processing